scarletti-ben/template-codespaces-html/README.md

 ```

 ## `package.json`
-Specifies dependencies for the project, you can install them via `npm install` in the directory that contains `package.json`
+Specifies dependencies for the project, you can install them via `npm install` in the directory that contains `package.json`.
+These dependencies will be installed locally, which means that you will need to use the `npx` prefix in order to run them.
+The "scripts" section of `package.json` allows to to specify commands that can be called via `npm {command}`.
+In this project `npm run start` will start a server on `port 8080`, just make sure that `npm install` has been called first.

 ## `.devcontainer/`
 Contains configuration for `GitHub Codespaces` and `VSCode Dev Containers`